Murder of Stephen Oake: Aftermath

 The circumstances of Oake's murder led to debate over whether police in England and Wales should be free to handcuff any suspects, regardless of whether they pose an immediate or obvious threat of violence or escape.
 An inquiry into the incident criticised Oake's colleagues who led the raid for failing adequately to plan the operation.

-Oake's full police funeral at Manchester Cathedral was widely publicised and attended by over 1,000 people including prime minister Tony Blair.
+Oake's funeral at Manchester Cathedral was widely publicised and attended by over 1,000 people including prime minister Tony Blair.
 The cortege was escorted through Manchester city centre by mounted police wearing full ceremonial dress, and Oake's coffin was carried by six former colleagues through a guard of honour into the cathedral.
 Proceedings inside were relayed to a crowd of hundreds outside by loudspeaker.

 In 2005 the Criminal Injuries Compensation Authority paid £13,000 to Oake's widow and to each of his three children, amounts which the Greater Manchester Police Federation said failed to match the sacrifice the detective had made.

 A street in Manchester was renamed Stephen Oake Close in his honour.
 In 2006, the Police Memorial Trust unveiled a granite stone memorial to Oake in Crumpsall Lane, near the location of his murder.
 About 150 people attended the unveiling ceremony, including his widow who had since remarried.
 The memorial was destroyed by vandals in March 2007 but replaced six months later.
 No-one was prosecuted for the memorial damage despite a £15,000 reward offered by the Manchester Evening News, Greater Manchester Police Authority, and the Police Memorial Trust.

 In the years following his murder, there was debate over whether Oake should be formally recognised for his bravery in Bourgass' arrest, including a call from his chief constable for him to receive the highest civil decoration in the United Kingdom – the George Cross (GC).
 A civil service committee decided in 2006 that Oake's actions had not met the "extremely high" standards of bravery beyond the call of duty for the GC.
 He was, however, posthumously awarded the Queen's Gallantry Medal – the third-level civil decoration after the GC and George Medal – in 2009, only the ninth such posthumous award for a police officer since the creation of the medal in 1974.
 One of his colleagues, an unnamed Detective Sergeant, who was stabbed twice in the incident but survived, received a Queen's Commendation for Bravery.
 The awards were cited in The London Gazette of 6 January 2009.

 Oake's father Robin is a strong evangelical Christian, as Stephen Oake was.
 Robin publicly forgave his son's murderer.